akeneo/pim-helpcenter/content/updates/2020-06/2-rules-updates.md

 If the rules are automatically launched, you'll need to be granted the `View all jobs in process tracker` [permission](../articles/manage-the-interface-and-actions-accesses.html).

-## Improvement of error messages during YML file import
+## Improved error messages after a rule import

 ::: meta-data type="Improvement" features="Rules engine, Productivity" available="early June"
 :::